Shoyaib-Hossain/cti-json-extraction-prompt/README.md

 The fields mitigation_recommend_version and patching_link are omitted to maintain a strict separation between vulnerability intelligence extraction and remediation execution.
 The extractor is intended to report verifiable facts from source material, such as CVEs, affected products, affected versions, asset types, and IOCs, but not to prescribe operational changes.

 We note that mitigation_recommend_version data is often context-dependent across distributions, release branches, package channels, and product editions.
 Encoding this information in a single field can obscure important constraints or produce misleading null values.
-Similarly, we also note that "patching_link" interprets by autonomous workflows as actionable update sources, increasing the risk of incorrect or unauthorised remediation.
+Similarly, We also note that "patching_link" interprets by autonomous workflows as actionable update sources, increasing the risk of incorrect or unauthorised remediation.

 This design requires remediation decisions to be made only after local asset validation confirms product presence, installed version, platform context, and exposure conditions.
 Thus, the schema remains factual, context-neutral, and suitable for CTI enrichment, while patch selection and deployment remain under controlled remediation workflows.